whylabs/whylabs-docs/docs/usecases-batch.md

 analysis acorss multiple batches of data.
 This allows teams to detect common issues such as data drift much more effetively.

 ## Next Steps
-* Check out our Spark notebook exmaple
+* Check out our Spark notebook example